► 35.5 kWh battery is best for CO2...

-Mazda might be best known for its rotary engine expertise – or more recently its petrol-come-diesel SkyActiv-X tech – but the Japanese company is finally ready to release its first mass production EV.
-Revealed during the Tokyo motor show in 2019, it’s called the MX-30, and it’s now available in Europe - with the UK's early-adopters due to receive their cars in March 2021.
+Mazda, better known for its rotary engine expertise and, more recently, its petrol-come-diesel Skyactiv-X tech, has finally put its first mass production EV on sale.
+Revealed during the Tokyo motor show in 2019, it’s called the MX-30, and it’s now available in a showroom near you.

 So what’s the first electric Mazda like to drive?
 Keep reading to find out why Mazda’s new EV is a different take on the electric car, and why its success could hinge on a test drive rather than a simple spec comparison.

 You'll be pleased to hear that the cork motif - a nod to Mazda's 100-year history that began with the aforementioned material - has survived the optimisation of trim for the UK.
-More on that later - what really matters is how the car drives, not whether you can pin your kid's artwork on the centre console.
+More on that later, because what really matters is how the car drives, not whether you can pin your kid's artwork on the centre console.

-The other feature that's arrived unchanged is the full set of Freestyle doors - a la RX-8 (or Ford B-Max, at least in the lack of a B-pillar.
-We'll stick with the Mazda connection).
+The other feature that's arrived unchanged are the Freestyle doors - a la RX-8.
 These made sense on the rotary-engined coupe and they make even more sense on the tall, front-wheel drive crossover body of the MX-30, but they do have some drawbacks for rear passengers.

-Overall, the MX-30's a distinctive shape and design, but it's not as brave as Mazda could have gone - technically, it's very obviously derived from a conventionally-powered car, and on paper at least, seems to offer few clear advantages over the growing list of electrified rivals.
+Overall, the MX-30's a distinctive crossover-coupe shape, but it's not as brave as Mazda could have gone - technically, it's very obviously derived from a conventionally-powered car, and on paper at least, seems to offer few clear advantages over the growing list of electrified rivals.

-Initially, the MX-30 comes as one flavour, starting at £28,545 with a relatively small 35.5 kWh battery.
-That's as compact as the Honda e's power source, but this is a much larger, family-friendly small crossover.
-There are three trim levels (in addition to the First Edition you can pre-order now for £30.495), and all are generously equipped compared to rivals.
-That's the on-the-road price before any grants - at the time of writing you'll be plugging in an MX-30 in March for £25,545.
+Initially, the MX-30 comes as one flavour, starting at £26,045 when the government's reduced £2500 PiCG has been deducted.
+For that you get a a relatively small 35.5 kWh battery - that's as compact as the Honda E's power source, but this is a larger, more family-friendly compact crossover.
+There are three trim levels (in addition to the First Edition you can still just about order for £27,995 OTR), and all are generously equipped compared to rivals.

-The motor produces a little over 140bhp, and just under 200 lb ft of torque - not necessarily the numbers you'd associate with Mazda's sportier MX brand, but the MX-30's 1,645kg kerb weight is not that far off conventional crossovers of a couple of years ago.
+The motor produces 143bhp, and just under 200 lb ft of torque - not necessarily the numbers you'd associate with Mazda's sportier MX wing, but the MX-30's 1,645kg kerb weight is not that far off conventional crossovers' heft of a couple of years ago.

-It's bad form to talk about your birthday at Christmas, but when you actually look under the bonnet at the motor, there's an astounding amount of empty space - perhaps there's more to come?
-You could comfortably fit a person in the room left behind when the CX-30 derived chassis is stripped of such fripperies as gearboxes, exhaust pipes and things to keep emissions away.
+It's bad form to talk about your birthday at Christmas, but when you look under the bonnet at the electrical gubbins, there's an astounding amount of empty space.
+You could comfortably fit a person in the room left behind when the CX-30-derived chassis is stripped of such fripperies as gearboxes, exhaust pipes and things to keep emissions away.

-Mazda has a better idea than hiding people in there, apparently.
+Mazda has a better idea than a modern-day priest hole in there, apparently.
 Though exact details are unconfirmed, it's definite that the empty space will be filled soon enough - and by a typically Mazda, Wankel rotary engine.
 This smooth, optimised range-extender could turn out to be the spec that gives the MX-30 real mass appeal, as long as the same masses understand that all the quirks of the RX-8 and forebears don't apply here.

 Why's the battery so small?

 It's not small, it's optimised.
 Actually, that's not as mealy-mouthed as it sounds - there's some very good logic behind the capacity.
-It's enough for a 124-mile range (Mazda claim 164 miles of city driving), which if it is achievable is plenty for the average daily driving of British commuters and families.
-It's also easier to recharge fully on a home wallbox for the security of seeing the full 'tank'.
+It's enough for a 124-mile range (Mazda claim 164 miles of city driving), a figure that seems entirely achievable after extensive driving of the MX-30 in the UK, and plenty for the average daily driving of British commuters and families.
+It's also quicker to recharge fully on a home wallbox for the security of seeing the full 'tank'.

 Mazda's justification is that most users don't actually need a huge 75kWh battery, and making those big batteries involves a lot of raw materials and energy.
 Enough to significantly contrbute to the embedded environmental cost of a car, which in turn affects how long your electric vehicle really takes to be better than a conventional car and its ongoing consumption and pollution.